EpiGenomicsCode/OmniFold/README.md

 *   Log files (`ensemble_prediction.log`, `alphafold3_run.log`, `boltz_run.log`, `chai1_run.log`).
 *   If MSAs were generated, intermediate MSA files may also be present in a subdirectory (e.g., `msa_intermediate_files`, `msas_forChai`).

+## HTML Report Generation

+At the end of a successful pipeline run, the tool automatically generates a comprehensive `Protein_Ensemble_Report.zip` file in your output directory.
+This ZIP contains:
+1.  `final_report.html`: A detailed comparison of all model predictions.
+2.  `pae_viewers/`: A directory containing standalone, interactive PAE (Predicted Aligned Error) viewers for each model generated.

+The report includes:
+-   A summary table of key metrics (pLDDT, pTM, ipTM) for the best model from each method.
+-   An interface confidence table with `ipSAE` and `pDockQ` scores for all chain pairs, enabling robust interaction analysis.
+The `ipSAE` score is calculated based on the method described by Dunbrack et al.
+-   An interactive, overlaid pLDDT plot to compare per-residue confidence across models.

+### Chai-1 PAE & ipSAE Support
+To enable full interface analysis, this tool uses modified Chai-1 scripts (located in `protein_ensemble_pred/chai1_modifications`) that are bound into the container at runtime.
+This ensures that Chai-1 outputs the PAE matrix required for `ipSAE` and `pDockQ` calculations.

+### Developer Setup for PAE Viewers
+The interactive PAE viewers are built using Node.js.
+If you need to modify or regenerate them, you must first install the required dependencies.
+This is a one-time setup:

+1. Navigate to the PAE viewer's directory:
+    ```bash
+    cd protein_ensemble_pred/html_report/pae-viewer
+    ```
+2. Install the required Node.js packages:
+    ```bash
+    npm install
+    ```
+After this, the main script will be able to build the PAE viewer files.
+The generated viewers are fully self-contained and do not require a web server to run.

 ## How it Works

 1.  **Unified Input Handling:** Parses your single input file (FASTA, AF3 JSON, or Boltz YAML) and standardizes the sequence and chain information internally.